wspace/hapyli/tutorial/expressions.md

         (print-string "... and so on... \n"))
 ```

-Furthermore, "do" expressions return the value returned by their last argument.
+Furthermore, `do` expressions return the value returned by their last argument.
 This can be very useful for computing and returning a result after a series of
 IO operations, like in prompts.